.png)

 By participating in this study, you can help us better understand aging and dementia risk factors through a more equitable lens that captures Canadians from different backgrounds.

-Meet Dr. Jennifer Rabin.
-She is a registered neuropsychologist, Scientist at Sunnybrook Research Institute, and Assistant Professor in the Department of Medicine (Neurology) at the University of Toronto.
-After earning her PhD in Clinical Neuropsychology from York University, she completed her internship and a 3-year postdoctoral fellowship at Harvard Medical School.
-In 2019, she started the Cognitive Brain Health Lab at Sunnybrook Research Institute.
+Dr. Rabin is a registered neuropsychologist, Scientist at Sunnybrook Research Institute, and an Assistant Professor in the Department of Medicine (Neurology) at the University of Toronto.
+She is also the Neuropsychology Lead of the Harquail Centre for Neuromodulation.

 Affiliations